tonethar/IGME-330-Master/notes/HW-technobabble-4.md

 - Each line of **babble-data.csv** will contain the words from one of the arrays
 - You must load the **babble-data.csv** file using `XHR`
 - You must load the **babble-data.csv** file ONCE, at app startup.
 DO NOT (for example) load the data every time the user clicks a button
+- Hints:
+  - The individual "babble" words in the XML file will not have quotes around them - you will need to strip those off

 <hr>